canonical/snapweb/README.md

 Note that in all cases you will now need an access token to use snapweb.
-Depending on where you installed the snap package (locally or in a vm) run the following command (possibly via ssh in the case of a vcm):
+Depending on where you installed the snap package (locally or in a vm) run the following command (possibly via ssh in the case of a vm):

      sudo snapweb.generate-token